Joan Snyder

 Often referred to as an autobiographical or confessional artist, Snyder's paintings are narratives of both personal and communal experiences.
 Through a fiercely individual approach and persistent experimentation with technique and materials, Snyder has extended the expressive potential of abstract painting, inspiring generations of emerging artists.

-Snyder currently lives and works in Brooklyn and Woodstock, NY.
-She is represented by Canada in New York, NY, Franklin Parrasch Gallery in New York, NY, Parrasch Heijnen Gallery in Los Angeles, CA, Elena Zang Gallery in Woodstock, NY, and Anders Wahlstedt Fine Art in New York, NY.
+Snyder currently lives and works in Brooklyn and Woodstock, New York.

 Early life and education

 Joan Snyder was born on April 16, 1940, in Highland Park, New Jersey.
 She received her BA in Sociology, from Douglass College in 1962 and her MFA from Rutgers University in 1966.

 Personal life

 In 1969, Snyder married photographer Larry Fink.
 She gave birth to their daughter, Molly, in 1979.
 They were divorced in 1985.
 Her grandson Elijah was born in 2012.